 Like other side hustles, the pay range for surveys runs the gamut.
 You should decide on the minimum you’re willing to work for and go from there.
-I suggest you start at $2 per minute, but you’ll get higher offers too.
-Most surveys are 30 minutes to an hour, making it easy to squeeze in throughout the week.
+I suggest you start at $2 per minute, but you’ll get higher offers, too.
+Most surveys last 30 minutes to an hour, making them easy to squeeze in throughout the week.

 It may not sound like much, but $120 from an hour of work can add up to thousands over the year.
-If you completed 3 one-hour surveys a week, for 52 weeks, then you’re looking at an additional $19,000 a year.
-What would you do with the $19,000?
-Now you’re talking about a significant amount of money that can go towards your specific financial goals.
+If you completed 3 one-hour surveys a week, for 52 weeks, then you’re looking at an additional $19,000 a year, which is a significant amount of money you can put toward your specific financial goals.

 How to Get Started in Medical Surveys

-To get started with medical surveys, start with an online search of the companies that offer this type of work.
+To get started with medical surveys, do an online search of the companies that offer this type of work.
 You will need to fill out an application for each company.

 When you fill out the application, you’ll be asked for your specialty.
-Once you’ve applied, they’ll contact you when they need a survey for your specialty.
-Try keeping a spreadsheet of the ones you do apply to – and apply to as many as possible.
+Once you’ve applied, you’ll be contacted when your specialty is needed.
+Try keeping a spreadsheet to track your applications, and apply to as many as possible.

 One piece of advice when it comes to medical surveys is to maintain your spreadsheet not only for applications but also for payment tracking.
 The companies typically pay in 4 to 8 weeks, and with your busy schedule, it’ll be easy for you to lose track of who has or hasn’t paid you.

-Medical surveys are an easy way to earn a little extra.
-But don’t be fooled – this little extra can soon add up to major financial victories.
+Medical surveys are an easy way to earn a little extra cash that can soon add up to major financial victories.

 4. Real Estate Investing

 One of the great benefits of real estate is there are multiple ways to invest.
-You can pick a strategy based on your timeframe, your hands-on availability, your skillset, and again- your risk tolerance.
+You can pick a strategy based on your timeframe, your hands-on availability, your skillset, and risk tolerance.

 One reason real estate investing is a common side gig for physicians is because of your access to physician mortgage loans.
-Physician mortgages usually involve attractive options such as no down payment, student loans not being factored in your DTI, and other major benefits.
-What is a barrier for most people can be easily obtained by you with a physician mortgage loan.
+Physician mortgages usually involve attractive options such as no down payment and student loans not being factored in your DTI.

 How to Get Started in Real Estate Investing

-How you get started in real estate investing will be solely determined by which property you choose.
-Having direct ownership in a single-family home and renting it out each month will look very different from a real estate syndication for retail properties.
-We have tons of resources for you here on the FR blog too, plus our online community can give you extra guidance.
+From there, your next steps depend on which property you choose.
+Having direct ownership of a single-family home and renting it out each month will look different from a real estate syndication for retail properties.
+We have tons of resources for you here on the FR blog, too, and our online community can give you extra guidance.

 5. Medical Reviews

-Real estate investing may sound impressive to you, but maybe you’re looking for something else to do on the non-clinical side that’s a little less hands-on.
+If you’re looking for something else to do on the non-clinical side that’s a little less hands-on, consider medical reviews.

-Once you are selected to be part of a medical review process, you’ll receive an email with your instructions and proposed payment.
+Once you’re selected to be part of a medical review process, you’ll receive an email with instructions and proposed payment.
 Most reviews have to be completed within a specific time frame.
-Once you see the response time and pay, then you can tell them yes or no for the work.
+Once you see the response time and pay, then you can accept or decline the offer.

 How to Get Started with Medical Reviews

-Once you know the specialty, ask how many reviews they send out.
-Is it two per week?
-Or two per month?
-How about several each week?
-The point is, you want to partner with a company that is sending several a week, so you can decide which ones you can take on or not.
+Then, ask how many reviews they send out.
+Is it two per week, or two per month?
+Ideally, you want to partner with a company that will send you several a week, giving you options.

 Once a company has you in its database, you’ll get solicitations for reviews.
 From there, you can decide how many you want to take on and how much you’ll accept for each one.
 Because of the pay and flexibility, medical reviews can be a great non-clinical side hustle for physicians.